hashicorp/terraform-provider-vsphere/website/docs/r/vsphere_entity_permissions.html.markdown

 page_title: "VMware vSphere: Entity Permissions"
 sidebar_current: "docs-vsphere-entity-permissions"
 description: |-
   Provides CRUD operations on a vsphere entity permissions.
-Permissions can be created on an entity for a given user with the specified roles.
+Permissions can be created on an entity for a given user or group with the specified roles.
 ---

 # vsphere\_entity\_permissions

 The `vsphere_entity_permissions` resource can be used to create and manage entity permissions.
-Permissions can be created on an entity for a given user with the specified role.
+Permissions can be created on an entity for a given user or group with the specified role.

 ## Example Usage